bQqqr/laboratoritator/README.md

 ...
 ```

-Copy laboratoritator's `containers/stepca.docker-compose.yml` to your host.
-Save your password inside the container and finally run it.
+3. Save your password inside the container and run the compose file.

 ```
 $ docker run -p 8443:8443 -it -v `pwd`/stepca:/home/step smallstep/step-ca:0.18.1 sh